s-kust/django-postgresql-view/README.md

 # Django PostgreSQL Materialized View Example
-This project aims to demonstrate the usage of the PostgreSQL materialized view in Django to speed up a complex SELECT query with many JOIN operations.
+Initially, this project aimed to demonstrate the usage of the PostgreSQL materialized view in Django to cache the results of the complex SELECT query with many JOIN operations.
+The task is described in detail below.
+Such assignments of optimizing costly queries often appear in real-world practice.

+The PostgreSQL materialized view in the database contains the cached result of some intricate SELECT query execution.
+The optimization is to return the cached data from the view instead of re-executing queries.
+Of course, we try to speed up the users' requests execution.
+At the same time, it is also crucial to prevent users from getting stale cached data.

+Later, the author realized that the PostgreSQL materialized view is not the best way to solve the assignments.
+More on this below.
+Therefore, I have added another way to solve the same problem.

+In this repository, you can find two solutions to the same problem.
+One solution uses a PostgreSQL materialized view, and the other does not.
+If you build and run the application, you'll see both approaches at work.
+The Django `post_save` and `m2m_changed` signals trigger them concurrently.

+Of course, running two solutions together is redundant.
+Only one of them should be used in a real-world project.
+It depends on how urgently one needs to update the cached data.
+If you don't need to do this immediately after the event, the PostgreSQL materialized view might be the best option.

 Here you can find the code that works, as well as explanations.
 The project uses a Django REST framework to manipulate the data in JSON format.

-The PostgreSQL materialized view in the database contains the cached result of some intricate SELECT query execution.
-The optimization is to return the cached data from the view instead of re-executing queries.
-While trying to speed up the users' requests execution, it is also important to prevent users from getting stale cached data.

-It makes sense to apply this method if SELECT requests occur more often than data modifications.
+It does not always make sense to apply the methods shown here.
+They are only helpful if SELECT requests occur more often than data modifications.
 The optimization may speed up the execution of reading requests.
 On the other hand, queries that insert, update, or delete data will take longer and consume more computing resources.

 In this repository, you can find working examples of the following:
 1. PostgreSQL materialized view in Django.
 1. `EagerLoadingMixin` in Django REST framework serializer classes to solve the N+1 queries problem.
+1. Updating the instances that have nested serializers.
+You can explicitly write update methods in the serializer class.
+Or you can simply mark nested serializers as read-only.
+The `app/rooms/serializers.py` file contains examples of both approaches.
 1. Usage of the most generic `viewsets.ModelViewSet` to build views in Django REST framework fast and easy.
-1. Advanced PostgreSQL SQL Query with several Common Table Expressions and JSON functions.
+1. Advanced PostgreSQL SQL query with several Common Table Expressions and JSON functions.
+See the `migrations.RunSQL` code in the `app/rooms/migrations/0004_roomsrelatedobjects.py` file.
-1. Django `post_save` and `m2m_changed` signals.
+1. Usage of Django `post_save` and `m2m_changed` signals, see the `app/rooms/signals.py` file.
+1. Processing of the actions during the `m2m_changed` signal handling.
 1. Populating the Django database with fake generated data for testing.
 See the `app/initial_db_fill.py` file.
+1. Logging configuration and usage in Django, see files `app/app/settings.py` and `app/rooms/signals.py`.

 ## Task
 We have to provide the users with JSON data about some object.
-Also, the data should contain all other entities associated with that object.
+The data should contain all other entities associated with that object.
 We are dealing with a complex, bloated database schema.
 It includes many redundant models, and we are not allowed to get rid of them.
 Therefore, read requests are complex and resource-intensive.
 It often happens on legacy projects.

 Our primary entity is the room.
 Each room has one door.
 Also, the rooms have many-to-many relationships with different types of furniture: beds, tables, and chairs.
 Each room has one or more windows.
 In turn, windows have many-to-many relationships with window fittings.
 Among other things, the room may have a set of souvenirs, which is called decoration.